UNLV-CS472-672/2024-S-GROUP2-2DRove/GettingStarted.md

 ![image](https://github.com/UNLV-CS472-672/2024-S-GROUP2-2DRove/assets/55933220/c86f5bab-2f9d-4bdf-b2e4-306639a867ec)

-6. After installation is complete, Head over to “Project” on the left and click “Add.”
+6. After installation, head to “Project” on the left and click “Add.”

 ![image](https://github.com/UNLV-CS472-672/2024-S-GROUP2-2DRove/assets/55933220/ba2d3b1d-8c7a-45e4-b5ea-8efe9f3c5b6c)

 7. Finally, head over to our repo and open this directory, “..\2024-S-GROUP2-2DRove\2DRove."
-Unity should now open and you are ready!
+Unity should now open.

 ![image](https://github.com/UNLV-CS472-672/2024-S-GROUP2-2DRove/assets/55933220/ace70895-0cd2-4237-8238-bc6a3bb97682)

+8. Once the project is opened, click on "Scenes" then "Sample Scene" or something similar.
+Now you are ready to embark on this project!